byu-magicc/roscopter/README.md

 $ roslaunch roscopter copter_sil..launch
 ```

-## Core Autopilot Components ##
+# Core Autopilot Components #

-### EKF ###
+## EKF ##

-An Extended Kalman Filter (EKF) on manifold is used for state estimation using ROSflight attitude estimates as measurements.
-See *Derivation of the Relative Multiplicative Kalman Filter* by David Wheeler and Daniel Koch for more information.

-The EKF supports measurements from a position and attitude estimator (motion capture system), altitude sensor (sonar or barometer) and IMU.
-GPS support is currently being developed.
-Measurement models can be added quite easily to the filter, please create an Issue if you have a measurement model you want supported and we can walk you through the steps on how to do it.
+The EKF estimates the position of the multirotor given GPS and IMU measurements.

+###TODO:###
+ 1. residual saturation and outlier rejection
+ 2. Altimeter Fusion
+ 3. Currently, the estimator doesn't work properly if it is compiled in Release mode.

 ### Controller ###